GL(2,R) Orbit Closures in Hyperelliptic Components of Strata: The Isogenous Cylinder Lemma

-\begin{lemma}[Isogeny Lemma]~ All $\M$-equivalent horizontal cylinders on $(X, \omega)$ are isogeneous. \end{lemma} \begin{proof} Let $\Cyl$ be an $\M$-equivalence class of horizontal cylinders.
-Let $C \in \Cyl$ be a cylinder and let $D$ be an adjacent $\M$-inequivalent cylinders.
+\begin{sslem}[Isogeny Lemma] All $\M$-equivalent horizontal cylinders on $(X, \omega)$ are isogeneous. \end{sslem} \begin{proof} Let $\Cyl$ be an $\M$-equivalence class of horizontal cylinders.
+Let $C \in \Cyl$ be a cylinder and let $D$ be an adjacent $\M$-inequivalent cylinder.
 Put $C$ and $D$ into standard position by using the cylinder deformation theorem (suppose that $\Cyl$ is sheared by $ $) - and let $V$ be the resulting vertical cylinder.
 Let $\V$ be the $\M$-equivalence class of cylinders containing $V$.
 Label the equivalence class containing the edge connecting $C$ to $D$ by $1$.
 For any cylinder $v \in \Cyl$ let $\{1, \hdots, m\}$ be the edge equivalence classes attached to $v$ and suppose that they are ordered by $(1, \hdots, m, \hdots)$ around $v$.
 By assumption every cylinder in $\Cyl$ has height $h$.
 By the saddle connection dilation lemma every saddle connection in equivalence class $i$ has length $\ell_i$ and $\V$ contains every saddle connection in edge equivalence class $1$.
-Therefore all cylinders in $\Cyl$ are isogenous to $ $ applied to
+Therefore all cylinders in $\Cyl$ are isogenous to $ $ applied to the cylinder depicted in Figure~\ref{fig:Isogeny}